grafana/xk6-dashboard/README.md

 Use "k6 dashboard [command] --help" for more information about a command.
 ```

-At the moment, the `dashboard` command has two subcommand, `replay` (which can be used to play back dashboard events previously saved with `record` parameter) and `aggregate` (which can be used to convert test run results previously saved in JSON format from k6 to dashboard events format NDJSON).
+At the moment, the `dashboard` command has three subcommand, `replay` (which can be used to play back dashboard events previously saved with `record` parameter), `aggregate` (which can be used to convert test run results previously saved in JSON format from k6 to dashboard events format NDJSON) and `report` (which can be used to generate report from dashboard events previously saved with `record` parameter).

 ```sh